-- Scope and quality of paradigm shifts: What are the planning concepts of local activists and planning professionals, in particular with regard to the centrally debated principles of participation and effectiveness, and to what extent are they translated in planning processes, thus shaping already existing or new planning paradigms?
+- Scope and quality of paradigm shifts: What are the planning concepts of civil society, planning professionals, politicians, private economy and media, in particular with regard to the centrally debated principles of participation and effectiveness, and to what extent are they translated in planning processes, thus shaping already existing or new planning paradigms?

 - Explaining shift and persistence: Why and how do local planning paradigms shift or persist?
 Which factors, in particular local, “internal” ones structure the direction and extent of change and persistence?